-The Alliance Schools Initiative grew out of relationships between member institutions in the local Texas IAF organizations and the public schools in their neighborhoods.
+The Alliance Schools Initiative grew out of relationships between member institutions in the local Texas Industrial Areas Foundation organizations and the public schools in their neighborhoods.
 The Texas Network took relational organizing principles into low income communities to engage parents and community in the transformation of their schools to improve student achievement.
-Texas IAF Network leaders built on the success of the Alliance Schools strategy to create the Investment Capital Fund, a $9 million competitive state grant to support school restructuring in collaboration with community organizations.
+Texas Industrial Areas Foundation Network leaders built on the success of the Alliance Schools strategy to create the Investment Capital Fund, a $9 million competitive state grant to support school restructuring in collaboration with community organizations.

 In the Words of Executive Director Ernesto Cortes, Jr.: